JohnScience/qualifier_attr/README.md

 * `const` - const qualifier
 * `extern "ABI"` - ABI qualifier

-as well as structures and named fields within structs  with `pub`, `pub(crate)`, etc visibility qualifiers.
+as well as structures  with `pub`, `pub(crate)`, etc visibility qualifiers.

 Modules can't be supported due to hygiene issues.

+Named fields within structs can't be supported because as far as the author understands, attribute macros can't be applied to them.

 ## Examples